zhreshold/AutoGluon-Tutorial/README.md

-# GTC2020-AutoGluonCV
+# AutoGluon Hands-on Tutorials

-Materials for Nvidia GTC 2020: From HPO to NAS: Scalable autonomous deep learning for computer vision
+Materials for hands-on tutorials for AutoGluon.

 # Setup on Amazon SageMaker